porscheinformatik/pnet-data-api/README.md

 Informationen und Freigaben: We need the name of the application, that will use this user.
 The application must already be known to the Partner.&#78;et.
 It depends on the application, which persons are accessible (the consent of the person is needed).

 Additionally, we will enter your own user as manager for the systemuser.
 This means that you, and nobody else, can request a password for the user.
-If more users should be allowed to do this, add a list to this field.
+If more users should be allowed to do this, please add a list.

 After the systemuser has been created, you can use the [Systemuser Self-Service](https://www.auto-partner.net/portal/at/thirdparty?directlink=MN_SYSTEMU_SELF) for requesting a password.